gjb25638/draggable-to-do-list/README.md

-You need to open the google firestore service first, then go to the "project settings" -> "service account" of firestore to generate a new private key first, a key file will be generated, and then add a .env file in the root directory of this project, put the key file in the Fill in the information in the .env file, for key name settings in .env, please refer to the settings in .env.sample under the project root directory, so that the backend can connect to the firestore to access the data
+You need to open the google firestore service first, then go to the "project settings" -> "service account" of firestore to generate a new private key first, a key file will be generated, then add a default.json file under ./config and ./server/confing under the root directory of the project, copy and paste the information in the key file into the default.json file so that the backend can connect to the firestore to access the data

 ## Install pnpm